-Captain John Smith (1580-1631) – An English soldier, explorer, admiral, and author, Smith established the first permanent English settlement in North America at Jamestown, Virginia in 1607.
-He was clearly a hero, as he led the exploration of Virginia and the Chesapeake Bay, managed the settlement of Jamestown, fought and negotiated with Native Americans, and recorded a number of historic books and maps that encouraged more exploration of the New World.
-However, he was also a proud and boastful man, which has made it difficult to determine which parts of his life are fact and which are fiction.
+Captain John Smith was an English soldier, explorer, admiral, and author; Smith established the first permanent English settlement in North America at Jamestown, Virginia, in 1607.
+He was a hero, as he led the exploration of Virginia and the Chesapeake Bay, managed the settlement of Jamestown, fought and negotiated with Native Americans, and recorded several historical books and maps that encouraged more exploration of the New World.
+However, he was also a proud and boastful man, making it difficult to determine which parts of his life are fact and which are fiction.

-He was born in January 1580 in Willoughby, England and attended grammar school for just three years while also helping out on the family farm.
-However, after his father died when he was just 16, John set off to sea.
-He served as a mercenary in the army of King Henry IV of France against the Spaniards, fought for Dutch independence from the Spanish King Phillip II.
-Two years later, he set off for the Mediterranean Sea, working on a merchant ship.
-In 1600, he joined Austrian Forces to fight the Turks in the “Long War.”
+He was born in January 1580 in Willoughby, England, and attended grammar school for just three years while also helping out on the family farm.
+However, John set off to sea after his father died when he was just 16.
+He served as a mercenary in the army of King Henry IV of France against the Spaniards and fought for Dutch independence from the Spanish King Phillip II.
+He set off for the Mediterranean Sea two years later, working on a merchant ship.
+In 1600, he joined the Austrian Forces to fight the Turks in the “Long War.”

-Apparently restless in England, Smith became actively involved with the Virginia Company’s plans to colonize Virginia for profit in 1606.
-The expedition, composed of three ships, set sail on December 20, 1606, and finally reached Virginia in April 1607, after enduring a lengthy voyage of over four months.
-Smith was apparently a troublemaker on the voyage, and Captain Christopher Newport, who was in charge of the three ships, had planned to execute him upon arrival in Virginia.
+Restless in England, Smith became actively involved with the Virginia Company’s plans to colonize Virginia for profit in 1606.
+The expedition, composed of three ships, set sail on December 20, 1606, and finally reached Virginia in April 1607 after enduring a long voyage of over four months.
+Smith was a troublemaker on the voyage, and Captain Christopher Newport, who was in charge of the three ships, had planned to execute him upon arrival in Virginia.
 However, before he did so, Newport opened a sealed box that listed the names of the seven council members who were to govern the colony, and Smith’s name was on the list.
-For the next few weeks, the expedition searched for a suitable site and on May 13, 1607, landed at Jamestown ready to begin the task of surviving in a new environment.
+For the next few weeks, the expedition searched for a suitable site and, on May 13, 1607, landed at Jamestown, ready to begin the task of surviving in a new environment.

-The first year, the settlers faced a number of problems including lack of fresh water, disease, a very harsh winter, and attacks by the native Powhatan Indians, nearly destroying them.
+The first year, the settlers faced several problems, including lack of fresh water, disease, a very harsh winter, and attacks by the native Powhatan Indians, nearly destroying them.
 The Indians, angered at the intrusion upon their territory and trying to drive the settlers away, raided their camps and stole their supplies.

 In December 1607, while Smith was searching for food on the Chickahominy River, he was captured by a Powhatan chief named Opechancanough and taken back to the camp of the Powhatan Confederacy’s primary chief, Powhatan, to decide his fate.
-Chief Powhatan was apparently greatly impressed by Smith’s self-confidence and was also fascinated by the mystical instruments which Smith carried with him, such as an ivory and glass pocket compass.
-Smith was questioned about his colony and then made to take part in some sort of ritual or trial, after which, in keeping with an Indian custom, he was made a subordinate chief in the tribe.
+Chief Powhatan was greatly impressed by Smith’s self-confidence and fascinated by the mystical instruments Smith carried with him, such as an ivory and glass pocket compass.
+Smith was questioned about his colony and then made to participate in some sort of ritual or trial, after which, in keeping with Indian custom, he was made a subordinate chief in the tribe.

 Powhatan’s 11-year-old daughter Pocahontas took part in the ceremony in some way.
-Smith was constantly unsure of his fate, and he was convinced afterward that Pocahontas had saved his life.
-Smith was released in friendship after about four weeks of captivity and returned to Jamestown, guided by the Indians.
+Smith was constantly unsure of his fate and was convinced afterward that Pocahontas had saved his life.
+After about four weeks of captivity, Smith was released in friendship and returned to Jamestown, guided by the Indians.

-Meanwhile, dissent within the colony fermented due to laziness, lack of supplies, and periodic attempts at desertion by many of the colonists.
-Personal conflicts, as well as disagreements over new policies being formulated in London, developed among Smith and various leaders.
+Meanwhile, dissent within the colony fermented due to laziness, lack of supplies, and periodic attempts at desertion by many colonists.
+Personal conflicts and disagreements over new policies being formulated in London developed among Smith and various leaders.

 As a result, Smith left Jamestown to explore and map the Chesapeake Bay region and search for badly needed food supplies.
-Due to bad government and near chaos, Smith eventually became president of the local council in September 1608.
-He instituted a policy of rigid discipline, strengthened defenses and encouraged farming with this admonishment: “He who does not work, will not eat.”
-Because of his strong leadership, the settlement survived and grew during the next year.
-Unfortunately, Smith was accidentally injured by a gunpowder burn and had to return to England for treatment in October 1609.
+Due to bad government and near chaos, Smith eventually became local council president in September 1608.
+He instituted a policy of rigid discipline, strengthened defenses, and encouraged farming with this admonishment: “He who does not work will not eat.”
+Because of his strong leadership, the settlement survived and grew during the following year.
+Unfortunately, Smith was accidentally injured by a gunpowder burn and returned to England for treatment in October 1609.
 He would never return to Virginia again.

-Though his message and writings would attract millions of people to the United States over the next centuries, much of his written words were questioned due to the differences between his narratives over time.
+Though his message and writings would attract millions of people to the United States over the following centuries, much of his written words were questioned due to the differences between his narratives over time.
 In later writings, including the scene where he gave Pocahontas credit for saving his life, these were much changed or left out of previous writings.
-These changes, coupled with his boastful manner, have made much of his remembrances obscure and questionable.
+These changes and his boastful manner have made much of his remembrances obscure and questionable.

 Source: National Park Service